confluentinc/ksql/docs/how-to-guides/test-an-app.md

 ## Context

-ksqlDB ships with a command line tool to to test KSQL statements automatically.
+ksqlDB ships with a command line tool to test KSQL statements automatically.
 It doesn't require an active {{ site.aktm }} or ksqlDB cluster.

 ## In action